CINPLA/Library/README.md

 - Dynamical Systems in Neuroscience: The Geometry of Excitability and Bursting (Computational Neuroscience Series) by Eugene M. Izhikevich  (Author), Terrence J. Sejnowski

+- Handbook of Neural Activity Measurement by Romain Brette, Alain Destexhe

 ## Computational Biology

 - Random Walks in Biology by Howard C. Berg